English

 Data Description

-0x00 Disable the broadcast
+0x00 Disable advertising.

-0x01 Enable the broadcast
+0x01 Enable advertising.

-The module returns the following command:
+The module returns the following data.

 0